Skip to main content

-The residency program is structured to ensure that each resident has the opportunity to acquire the knowledge, clinical skills, interpersonal skills, professional attitudes and behaviors, and experience required to become a outstanding general internist or subspecialist.
+The residency program is structured to ensure that each resident has the opportunity to acquire the knowledge, clinical and interpersonal skills, professional attitudes and behaviors, and experience required to become an outstanding general internist or subspecialist.

-For each required and elective rotation, our written curriculum defines the educational purpose, training objectives, principal teaching methods, educational content, educational methods, and evaluation methods.
+For each required and elective rotation a written curriculum defines the educational purpose, training objectives, principal teaching and educational methods, educational content, and evaluation process one can expect from that rotation.

 Years | Rotations | Conferences | Research | Top

-General medicine services are the core of the inpatient experience in the Internal Medicine Residency Program.
-Residents are exposed to the full range of clinical disorders and gain experience in primary, secondary, tertiary and quaternary care.
-Because Einstein Medical Center is a referral center for area hospitals, medical residents receive hands-on training in the care of patients with the full spectrum of complex illnesses.
+General medicine services are the core of our residents’ inpatient experience.
+Because Einstein Medical Center Philadelphia is a referral center for area hospitals, medical residents receive hands-on training in the care of patients with the full spectrum of complex illnesses.

 In order to ensure that the residency program remains focused on its educational mission, the Department of Medicine sponsors a nonteaching service.
-Patients admitted for routine procedures and those admitted after the teams are at capacity are admitted to the nonteaching service.
-The nonteaching service guarantees that residents have responsibility for a limited number of patients and ensures an appropriate workload.
+Patients admitted for routine procedures and those admitted after teams are at capacity are admitted directly to the nonteaching service.
+The nonteaching service guarantees that residents have responsibility for an appropriate number of patients, ensures an appropriate workload, and guarantees the educational value of each patient on a resident’s service.
 Physician assistants and dedicated physicians provide full-time coverage for the nonteaching service.

 In the Medical Intensive Care Unit, our designation as a Level I Regional Resource Trauma Center and participation in a helicopter transport program ensure a broad experience for medical residents.
-Active programs in pulmonary and hepatobiliary disease, infectious disease and transplantation also ensure outstanding learning opportunities for medical residents.
+Active programs in cardiovascular, pulmonary, oncology, hepatobiliary and infectious disease, as well as transplantation, also ensure outstanding learning opportunities for medical residents.

 Daily teaching rounds and conferences supplement the clinical experience for medical residents in the critical care units.
 The core curriculum ensures that residents achieve competency in a variety of procedural skills, including ventilator management, ECG interpretation, arterial and central line placement and advanced cardiac life support.
 A nurse facilitator coordinates patient transfers in and out of the units, freeing residents to concentrate on learning and patient care.